Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Derandomizing Black-box RIT

 We first note that if the formula $\Phi$ has depth $O(\log s)$ then it is amenable to parallel evaluation on the input $(p_1,p_2,\ldots,p_n)$ using the formula structure.
 Matrix multiplication, addition, and matrix inversion are all in $\NC^2$ \cite{Csanky76, Berko84}.
 Hence evaluation of $\Phi(p_1,p_2,\ldots,p_n)$ is in $\NC^3$ in this case.

 In general, the formula $\Phi$ may have depth $O(s)$.
+Hrubes and Wigderson, in \cite[Proposition 4.1]{HW15}, have shown that any noncommutative rational formula of size $s$ can be transformed into an equivalent rational formula of depth $O(\log s)$ (and hence size $s^{O(1)}$).
+Their transformation, though algorithmic, uses RIT for rational formulas as a subroutine.\footnote{As observed in \cite{AJ24}, depth-reduction of noncommutative rational formulas is $\NC$-reducible to RIT for rational formulas.} Now, as RIT for rational formulas is in deterministic polynomial time \cite{IQS18,GGOW16}, it follows that rational formula depth-reduction is in deterministic polynomial time.

-Hrubes and Wigderson, in \cite{HW15}, have described a polynomial-time algorithm for depth reduction that transforms $\Phi$ into an equivalent rational formula $\widehat{\Phi}$ that has size $\poly(s)$ and depth $O(\log s)$.
-Their algorithm is essentially based on Brent's classical result \cite{Brent74} on depth reduction for commutative arithmetic formulas.\footnote{We note that Brent actually describes a detailed parallel algorithm for carrying out the depth reduction.} However, there are some new aspects.
+However, our aim is only \emph{parallel evaluation} of a rational formula of size $s$ (without any depth constraint) at a matrix tuple $(p_1,p_2,\ldots,p_n)$.
+Examining the Hrubes and Wigderson, in \cite[Proposition 4.1]{HW15} depth reduction of rational formulas, we note that that their algorithm is essentially based on Brent's classical result \cite{Brent74} on depth reduction for commutative arithmetic formulas.\footnote{We note that Brent actually describes a detailed parallel algorithm for carrying out the depth reduction.} However, there are some new aspects.
 It turns out that if $\Psi$ is a rational formula in noncommuting variables $z, y_1,y_2,\ldots, y_m$ with $z$ occurring exactly once as input then $\Psi$ has a $z$-normal form expression:

 where $A, B, C, D$ are small rational formulas with no occurrence of $z$.
 They exploit this structure in their divide and conquer algorithm for constructing the equivalent formula $\widehat{\Phi}$ in polynomial time.